We understand that dealing with matters of Family Law can often be an emotional process.

 A Separation happens when two people who have been

 After divorce, a spouse loses certain rights to make claims for support or division of property.
 In many cases, before granting a divorce, a judge will require evidence that sufficient provisions have been made for the care of your children, in terms of custody and support.
 In certain cases, an application for divorce may allow your former spouse to contest any matter that had formerly been agreed upon.
-Casey can help you navigate the final step to ending the relationship, or ensure that you make an informed decision about whether you should oppose a divorce if you have been served with an application for divorce.
+Whitney Smith can help you navigate the final step to ending the relationship, or ensure that you make an informed decision about whether you should oppose a divorce if you have been served with an application for divorce.

 Custody refers to the right to make decisions about your children’s care, religion, medical treatment and education.